garrandall/popular-music-data/tracks/stop--and-think-it-over-perry-como.md

 ( repeat verse )
 I just don't know, what I would do
 Darling, without you
-What a cold an' lonely place this world would be . .
+What a cold and lonely place this world would be . .

 If you leave me now, you'll hurt me so
 Just for ol' times sake before you go . .

 ( repeat verse twice to fade )
 Words and Music by Sid Tepper